Drivers of asymmetry in synthetic H I emission-line profiles of galaxies in the EAGLE simulation: Analysis

 A symmetric, noiseless line profile will have the same flux in the $i^{\rm th}$ velocity bin on the lower- and higher-velocity sides of $v_{\rm sys}$, i.e., $F(v_{\rm sys}-i\Delta v)=F(v_{\rm sys}+i\Delta v$).
 Global and local asymmetries in $\HI$ line profiles should therefore manifest as residuals in a channel-by-channel comparison of $F(v_{\rm sys}-i\Delta v)$ and $F(v_{\rm sys}+i\Delta v)$.
 We refer to this bin-wise asymmetry as the normalized residual, which is defined as

 where $i$ runs from 1 to ${\rm N_{chan}/2}$ (${\rm N_{chan}}$ is the number of velocity channels between $v_{\rm l}$ and $v_{\rm h}$).
 As with our other asymmetry statistics, $A_{\rm nr}$ spans the range $0\leq A_{\rm nr}\leq 1$.
 Unlike $A_{\rm l}$, this statistic is sensitive to small-scale asymmetries.
 It is analogous to the ``flipped spectrum residual'', $A_{\rm spec}$, used by \citet{Reynolds2020} to quantify the asymmetries of galaxies in the Local Volume $\HI$ Survey \citep[LVHIS;][]{Koribalski2018}; specifically, $A_{\rm spec}=2\, A_{\rm nr}$.
 It is worth noting that $A_{\rm nr}$ is sensitive to instrumental noise, and when applied to the mock line profiles of \eagle galaxies provides a means to assess how channel-by-channel asymmetries of galaxies in observational surveys are affected by instrumental noise.
+Indeed, we find that our cut of ${\rm S/N}>7$ is not sufficient to fully eliminate the contribution of noise to $A_{\rm nr}$.
+When comparing the asymmetries of observed and simulated galaxies (Section~\ref{reconcile}) we therefore pay close attention to their distributions of ${\rm S/N}$ ratio, ensuring they overlap.

-For a given galaxy, $A_{\rm nr}$ tends to be systematically larger than both $A_{\rm vo}$ and $A_{\rm l}$ (see Appendix~\ref{asymcor}).
+For a given galaxy, $A_{\rm nr}$ is larger than both $A_{\rm vo}$ and $A_{\rm l}$ (see Appendix~\ref{asymcor}).
 For example, the noiseless $\HI$ line profile for Galaxy A (solid black lines in the lower-left panel of Fig.~\ref{illust}) has $A_\mathrm{nr}=0.03$, whereas Galaxy B (solid black line in the lower-right panel of the same figure) has $A_\mathrm{nr}=0.35$.
 After adding instrumental noise to these profiles assuming $\sigma_{\rm rms}=0.4$~mJy (i.e., the median noise level for xGASS observations), $A_{\rm nr}$ increases considerably for Galaxy A ($A_{\rm nr}=0.09$, a factor of 3 increase) but not for Galaxy B ($A_{\rm nr}=0.37$).